ServiceNow/TapeAgents/examples/form_filler/README.md

     user_dialogues_path=.local/user_tapes/<B>/user_predicted_tapes.yaml \
     output_path=.local/agent_tapes/teacher
 ```
-reaplcing <B> with the actual behavior name you used to run a user agent.
+replacing <B> with the actual behavior name you used to run a user agent.

 By default this script will use the [openrouter_llama3_405b_temp1](https://github.com/ServiceNow/TapeAgents/blob/formfiller/examples/form_filler/conf/llm/openrouter_llama3_405b_temp1.yaml) llm config which uses openrouter to call llama405B.
 To use this model you must have an openrouter API key saved into your `TAPEAGENTS_LLM_TOKEN` environment variable.